 1. Form a relationship with your pup

-- Consider adopting an older dog instead of a puppy if you don't have enough time to commit to a puppy.
-Older dogs may take a while to familiarise with your family, but they won’t require 24-hour care and attention, unlike a puppy.
+Consider adopting an older dog instead of a puppy if you don't have enough time to commit to a puppy.
+Older dogs may take a while to familiarize with your family, but they won’t require 24-hour care and attention, unlike a puppy.

 2. Exercise is the key